bomkz/patchman/README.md

 # PatchManager

-Is a utility to quickly replace sound and texture assets in VTOL VR with the goal of being simple to use both as a user and a patch maker.
+Is a utility to quickly replace sound and texture assets in Unity games with the goal of being simple to use both as a user and a patch maker.

 ## Creating your own patch